One Wichita assisted living facility reported no COVID-19 cases in a year

 WICHITA, Kan.
 (KSNW) – Prairie Homestead Assisted Living Facility has made it through the pandemic without a single COVID-19 case.

-Brenda Janda, the Executive Director of Prairie Homestead said, “We have been COVID free for a year, but we are still testing, we’re testing weekly.”
+“We have been COVID free for a year, but we are still testing, we’re testing weekly,” said Brenda Janda, Prairie Homestead executive director.

 Janda attributes the facility’s success to staff and residents who have been meticulously following COVID-19 protocols.
 There has been an emphasis on mask-wearing, social distancing, and sanitation.